Simulating Cyberattacks on PLCs: Safe Testing Techniques

 Compliance and Standards

-When simulating cyberattacks on PLCs, it is important to adhere to relevant standards and compliance requirements:
+When simulating cyberattacks on PLCs, adhere to relevant standards and compliance requirements:

 - CMMC: Ensure that your testing methods align with CMMC requirements, especially in sectors that handle sensitive government information.